Heat take down Celtics, move on to NBA Finals

 Wednesday.

-The Heat erased a six-point deficit in the fourth when Herro nailed a
+The Heat erased a six-point deficit in the fourth when Butler made 1 of 2 foul

 That free throw kicked off a 13-0 run to put the game away for the Heat.
 Herro